LAND ROVER RANGE ROVER SPORT 4.4 SDV8 Autobiography Dynamic 5dr Auto

 United Kingdom

-Type: Used Year: 2014 Make: LAND ROVER Model: RANGE ROVER SPORT Trim: 4.4 SDV8 Autobiography Dynamic 5dr Auto Body: Station Wagon Trans: Automatic Mileage: 30788 Engine Size: 4367 Ext Color: Aruba Gold
+Type: Used Year: 2014 Make: LAND ROVER Model: RANGE ROVER SPORT Trim: 4.4 SDV8 Autobiography Dynamic 5dr Auto Body: Station Wagon Trans: Automatic Mileage: 35000 Engine Size: 4367 Ext Color: Black

-Satellite Navigation, Bluetooth Phone Integration, Privacy Glass, DAB Radio, Meridian Sound System, Panoramic Fixed Glass Roof, Split Folding Rear Seat, ISOFIX Child Seat Brackets, 4 Zone Climate Control, Heated & Cooled Front Seats, Heated Rear Seats, Adaptive Cruise Control, Heated Steering Wheel, Voice Activation, Automatic Headlights, Automatic Wipers, Multi-Function Steering Wheel, Heated Front Windscreen, Paddleshift, Illuminated Vanity Mirror, Electric Front Seats with Driver Memory, Power Fold Mirrors, Cup Holders, Auxiliary Power Socket, Ambient Lighting, Rear Parking Camera, Rear Parking Sensors, Front Parking Sensor, Cool Box, 22?
-Alloys, Space Saver Spare Wheel, Side Steps, Xenon Headlamps, Powerlift Tailgate, Illuminated Tread Plate, Automatic Dimming Rear View Mirror, Front Seat Arm Rests
+** SANTORINI BLACK WITH TAN INTERIOR, ** 1 OWNER WITH 2 YEAR SERVICE PACK REMAINING, REAR SEAT ENTERTAINMENT, DEPLOYABLE SIDE STEPS AND SOOOOO MUCH MORE SPEC, KEEP READING ** HD IMAGES, SERVICE HISTORY LISTINGS, FINANCE QUOTES AND SECURE ONLINE FINANCE APPLICATION AVAILABLE VIA OUR WEBSITE ** ** NATIONWIDE WARRANTY SUPPLIED FREE OF CHARGE **Steel City are pleased to offer for sale this hand selected 1 owner massive spec UK car that comes with a prefect main dealer service history and the benefit of 2 years still remaining on the service pack for your peace of mind when purchasing this car.This colour combination is stunning and really makes the car feel like the luxury vehicle that is, its even better in the flesh, we suggest a viewing to really appreciate this car and the condition.SPECIFICATION: optional extras:, TILT/SLIDE PAN ROOF, REAR SEAT ENTERTAINMENT, 7 SEATS, REAR AUX CLIMATE PACK, PRIVACY GLASS WITH SOALR ATTENUATING WINDSCREEN, GRAND BLACK VENEER FINISHER, PREMIUM NOBLE PLATED PADDLE SHIFT, CORRIS GREY ROOF, UPGRADED MERIDIAN SURROUND SOUND, DEPLOYABLE SIDESTEPS, SUEDE HEADLINER, KEYLESS ENTRY AND START, INTERIOR MOOD LIGHTING, ADAPTIVE CRUISE CONTROL, ELECTRIC MEMORY SEATS, HEATED AND COOLED SEATS, HEATED REAR SEATS, as well as the standard specification of:, ACTIVE ROLL CONTROL, AMBIENT LIGHTING, AUTO DIMMING MIRRORS, COLLISION MITIGATION SYSTEM, DAB RADIO, HEATED STEERING WHEEL, SAT NAV, ELECTRIC LUMBAR SUPPORT, HIGH BEAM ASSIST, MULTI FUNCTION STEERING WHEEL, RED BRAKE CALIPERS, HEATED FRONT AND REAR SCREEN, ELECTRIC WINDOWS, COOLER BOX, CUP HOLDER, ISOFIX, RADIO/CD/AUX, VOICE CONTROL, XENON LIGHTS, AUTO LIGHTS AND WIPERSThis car is in fantastic condition inside and out and needs to be seen to really be appreciated.This car is 100% HPI clear.Please call to make an appointment to view the car in our indoor showroom.PART EXCHANGE AND FINANCE AVAILABLE.ALL MAJOR CREDIT AND DEBIT CARDS ACCEPTED

 Having just given up racing motorcycl...